 - restrictions on the use of electronic equipment and items,

 - the consumption of alcoholic drinks on board,

 The regulations and conditions which are applicable in these circumstances are available from us on request and can be consulted and downloaded on our website.

-Unless expressly stated otherwise, the charges indicated apply per person and flight segment (abroad).
-For German domestic flight segments VAT must be added.
+Unless expressly stated otherwise, the charges indicated apply per person and flight segment.

 If you have booked a one-stop connection, the individual flight segments will be charged separately.
 This applies to the following additional services provided: BIKE, INF, PETC, SPEQ, GOLF, SEF and SWP.